bahtiyartan/troia/docs/44DateOperations.rst

 	STRINGVAR3 = GETDATEFROMWEEK(THISWEEK,THISYEAR);

-Also is possible to add or substract days, minutes etc to a date and calculate another date.
-For this kind operatons TROIA has functions like ADDDAYS(), ADDYEARS(), ADDHOURS(), ADDMINUTES(),SUBDAYS(),SUBMONTHS() etc. All this calculations takes timezone, leap year issues and predefined configuration into the account and reduces development efford for TROIA programmers.
+Also is possible to add or subtract days, minutes etc. to a date and calculate another date.
+For this kind operations TROIA has functions like ADDDAYS(), ADDYEARS(), ADDHOURS(), ADDMINUTES(),SUBDAYS(),SUBMONTHS() etc. All this calculations takes timezone, leap year issues and predefined configuration into the account and reduces development effort for TROIA programmers.
 For more details and functions please see TROIA Help documents.

 Calculating Date Difference
 ===========================

-To calculate difference between two dates in days or minutes, you must only substract a date from another.
+To calculate difference between two dates in days or minutes, you must only subtract a date from another.
 This operation returns difference in milliseconds and you can calculate this difference in days or even years.
 Also TROIA has GETMINUTEDIFF() function that  returns the difference in minutes.
 Here is an example that shows two different approach about calculating date difference.

 ::